777arc/textbook/content/filters.rst

    :scale: 90 %
    :align: center

-Note how much quicker the signal drops off in frequency; the sidelobes are around 30 dB lower after pulse shaping, that's 1000x less!
-And more importantly, the main lobe is more narrow, so less spectrum is used for the same amount of bits per second.
+Note how much quicker the signal drops off in frequency.
+The sidelobes are ~30 dB lower after pulse shaping; that's 1,000x less bandwidth!
+And more importantly, the main lobe is narrower, so less spectrum is used for the same amount of bits per second.

-For now, be aware that common pulse shaping filters include:
+For now, be aware that common pulse-shaping filters include:

 1. Raised-cosine filter
 2. Root raised-cosine filter
 3. Sinc filter
 4. Gaussian filter

-And these filters usually have some parameter you can adjust to tell it how tight you want the bandwidth.
-For example, below shows the time and frequency domain of a raised-cosine filter with different values of :math:`\beta`, the parameter that defines how steep the roll-off is.
+These filters generally have a parameter you can adjust to decrease the bandwidth used.
+Below demonstrates the time and frequency domain of a raised-cosine filter with different values of :math:`\beta`, the parameter that defines how steep the roll-off is.

 .. image:: ../_static/pulse_shaping_rolloff.png
    :scale: 40 %
    :align: center

-You can see that a lower value of :math:`\beta` leads to less spectrum being used (for the same amount of data), but if you go too low then the time domain symbols take longer to decay to zero, in fact when :math:`\beta=0` they never fully decay to zero which means we can't actually transmit such symbols in practice.
-A :math:`\beta` around 0.35 is common.
+You can see that a lower value of :math:`\beta` reduces the spectrum used (for the same amount of data).
+However, if the value is too low then the time domain symbols take longer to decay to zero.
+Actually when :math:`\beta=0` the symbols never fully decay to zero, which means we can't transmit such symbols in practice.
+A :math:`\beta` value around 0.35 is common.

 You will learn a lot more about pulse shaping, including some special properties that pulse shaping filters must satisfy, in the :ref:`pulse-shaping-chapter` chapter.